rohitagarwal-gkmit/retailpulse-docs/docs/edge_cases.md

 ## 2. Bill Creation Problems

--   **Problem**: User tries to create a bill with no medicines.
+-   **Problem**: User tries to create a bill with no products.
-    -   **Solution**: The system requires at least one medicine to be in the bill.
+    -   **Solution**: The system requires at least one product to be in the bill.

--   **Problem**: A medicine is not found in the store's inventory or is inactive.
+-   **Problem**: A product is not found in the store's inventory or is inactive.
-    -   **Solution**: The system shows a "Medicine not found or inactive" message.
+    -   **Solution**: The system shows a "Product not found or inactive" message.

 -   **Problem**: The quantity requested is more than the available stock in the selected batch.
     -   **Solution**: The system shows an error message like "Only 5 units available in this batch".